port-labs/port-docs/docs/promote-scorecards/tutorial.md

 After creating the Scorecards, you will see a new tab in the profile Entity page of each of your Blueprint's Entities, showing the various scorecards levels.

-For example, we can [create the Entity below](../entity/tutorial.md#create-entities)
+For example, we can [create the entity below](../build-your-software-catalog/sync-data-to-catalog/understand-entities-structure/tutorial.md#create-entities)

 ```json showLineNumbers
 {